Did you know that 1 in 20 women experience this invisible pelvic issue?

 Causes for vaginismus may include but aren’t limited to the following:

-• Previous medical conditions or surgeries: Multiple urinary tract infections (UTIs), sexually transmitted diseases (STDs), and yeast infections could result in a higher risk for developing vaginismus.
+- Previous medical conditions or surgeries: Multiple urinary tract infections (UTIs), sexually transmitted diseases (STDs), and yeast infections can result in a higher risk for developing vaginismus.
 If you’ve had surgery to the genital or pelvic area, that may also result in vaginismus.

-• Anxiety and Fear: People who suffer from anxiety or fear or other high emotive states around sex and penetrative intercourse may have an increased risk of developing vaginismus.
+- Anxiety and Fear: People who suffer from anxiety, fear or other high emotive states around sex and penetrative intercourse may have an increased risk of developing vaginismus.

 In addition to the aforementioned causes, it’s important to differentiate between primary and secondary vaginismus.